totherik/step/README.md

 factory function (`create`).
 It may not be a problem , but it's not overly obvious when creating new States and adding mixins.

+This version generates the entire machine prior to execution.
+Since a FaaS deployment is generally compute on-demand, rather than building the whole thing on each initialization, an optimization might be to JIT create and execute each state in the tree in response to each runtime state transition.

 ## Basic API
 ```js